Latest snapshot of the coronavirus impact - Shepparton News

 CORONAVIRUS NUMBERS

-* Australia has recorded 7118 cases.
-There are 485 active cases.
-SA, ACT and NT have no active cases.
+* Australia has recorded 7133 cases.
+There are 478 active cases.
+SA has recorded its first case in three weeks while the ACT and NT have no active cases.

 * The national death toll is 102 - NSW 50, Victoria 19, Tasmania 13, WA 9, Queensland 6, SA 4, ACT 3.
 (Two Queensland residents who died in NSW have been included in both state's counts).